530Digital/esp32_webserver/README.md

 2. **Configure Wi-Fi Credentials**:

-   - Create a `.env` file in the `data/` directory with the following content:
+   - Rename the `.env_example` file located in the data director to `.env` and update the vales for WIFI_SSID and WIFI_PASSWORD.
      ```
      WIFI_SSID=YourWiFiSSID
      WIFI_PASSWORD=YourWiFiPassword
      ```

-3. **Build and Upload Filesystem**:

-   - Run the following tasks in PlatformIO:
-     - `Build Filesystem Image`
-     - `Upload Filesystem Image`

-4. **Build and Upload Firmware**:
+3. **Build and Upload Firmware**:

-   - Run the `Upload` task to flash the firmware to the ESP32.
+   - Anytime you update the main.cpp file you will need to run `PlatformIO: Upload` to flash the firmware to the ESP32.
+     - This step is not required if you are only updating the files located in the data directory.

+4. **Build and Upload Filesystem**:

+   - Anytime you modify the files in the data directory you will want to run `Build Filesystem Image` and `Upload Filesystem Image`.
+You do not have to upload the firmware if you only modified files in the data directory.

 5. **Access the Web Interface**:

    - Open a browser and navigate to the ESP32's IP address (displayed in the serial monitor).

 ## Usage